The Creator’s Authority Is Not Constrained by Time, Space, or Geography, and the Creator’s Authority Is Beyond Calculation

 Let us look at Genesis 22:17–18.
 This is another passage spoken by Jehovah God, in which He said to Abraham, “That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is on the sea shore; and your seed shall possess the gate of his enemies; And in your seed shall all the nations of the earth be blessed; because you have obeyed My voice.”
-Jehovah God blessed Abraham many times that his offspring would multiply—and multiply to what extent?
+Jehovah God blessed Abraham many times that his offspring would multiply—but to what extent would they multiply?
 To the extent spoken of in Scripture: “as the stars of the heaven, and as the sand which is on the sea shore.”
-Which is to say that God wished to bestow upon Abraham a progeny as numerous as the stars of heaven, and as plentiful as the sand on the sea shore.
-God spoke using imagery, and from this imagery it is not hard to see that God would not merely bestow one, two, or even thousands of descendants upon Abraham, but an uncountable number, enough that they would become a multitude of nations, for God promised Abraham that he would be the father of many nations.
-And was that number decided by man, or was it decided by God?
+This is to say that God wished to bestow upon Abraham a progeny as numerous as the stars of heaven, and as plentiful as the sand on the sea shore.
+God spoke using imagery, and from this imagery it is not hard to see that God would not merely bestow one, two, or even just thousands of descendants upon Abraham, but an uncountable number, enough that they would become a multitude of nations, for God promised Abraham that he would be the father of many nations.
+Now, was that number decided by man, or was it decided by God?
 Can man control how many descendants he has?
 Is it up to him?
 It is not even up to man whether or not he has several, let alone as many as “the stars of the heaven, and as the sand which is on the sea shore.”
-Who doesn’t wish for their offspring to be as numerous as the stars?
-Unfortunately, things don’t always turn out the way you want.
+Who does not wish for their offspring to be as numerous as the stars?
+Unfortunately, things do not always turn out the way you want.
 Regardless of how skillful or capable man is, it is not up to him; none can stand outside of that which is ordained by God.
-However much He allows you, that is how much you shall have: If God gives you a little, then you shall never have a lot, and if God gives you a lot, it is no use you resent how much you have.
+However much He allows you, that is how much you shall have: If God gives you a little, then you shall never have a lot, and if God gives you a lot, it is no use resenting how much you have.
 Is this not the case?
 All of this is up to God, not man!
 Man is ruled by God, and no one is exempt!

 Some people like to infer and imagine, but how far can man’s imagination reach?
 Can it go beyond this world?
 Is man capable of inferring and imagining the authenticity and accuracy of God’s authority?
 Are the inference and imagination of man capable of allowing him to achieve a knowledge of God’s authority?
 Can they make man truly appreciate and submit to the authority of God?
 Facts prove that the inference and imagination of man are only a product of man’s intellect, and provide not the slightest help or benefit to man’s knowledge of God’s authority.
-After reading science fictions, some are able to imagine the moon, and what the stars are like.
+After reading science fiction, some are able to imagine the moon, or what the stars are like.
 Yet this does not mean that man has any understanding of the authority of God.
 Man’s imagination is just that: imagination.
 Of the facts of these things, which is to say, of their connection to God’s authority, he has absolutely no grasp.
-So what if you have been to the moon?
+What does it matter even if you have been to the moon?
 Does this show that you have a multidimensional understanding of God’s authority?
 Does it show that you are able to imagine the breadth of God’s authority and power?
 Since the inference and imagination of man are incapable of allowing him to know the authority of God, what should man do?
 The wisest option would be to not infer or imagine, which is to say that man must never rely on imagination and depend on inference when it comes to knowing the authority of God.
 What is it I wish to say to you here?
 Knowledge of God’s authority, God’s power, God’s own identity, and God’s substance cannot be achieved by relying on your imagination.
 Since you cannot rely on imagination to know the authority of God, then in what way can you achieve a true knowledge of God’s authority?
-Through eating and drinking the words of God, through fellowship, and through experiencing the words of God, you will have a gradual experience and verification of God’s authority and thus you will gain a gradual understanding and incremental knowledge of it.
+The way to do this is through eating and drinking the words of God, through fellowship, and through experiencing the words of God.
+Thus, you will have a gradual experience and verification of God’s authority and you will gain a gradual understanding and incremental knowledge of it.
 This is the only way to achieve the knowledge of God’s authority; there are no shortcuts.
 Asking you not to imagine is not the same as making you sit passively to await destruction, or stopping you from doing anything.
 Not using your brain to think and imagine means not using logic to infer, not using knowledge to analyze, not using science as the basis, but instead appreciating, verifying, and confirming that the God you believe in has authority, confirming that He holds sovereignty over your fate, and that His power at all times proves Him to be the true God Himself, through the words of God, through the truth, through everything that you encounter in life.
 This is the only way that anyone can achieve an understanding of God.
 Some say that they wish to find a simple way of achieving this aim, but can you think of such a way?
-I tell you, there’s no need to think: There are no other ways!
+I tell you, there is no need to think: There are no other ways!
 The only way is to conscientiously and steadfastly know and verify what God has and is through every word that He expresses and everything that He does.
 This is the only way to know God.
-For what God has and is, and everything of God, is not hollow and empty—but real.
+For what God has and is, and everything of God, is not hollow and empty, but real.